RajkumarDarshanala/face_detection_using_opencv/README.md

 are the required to paste in the directory of the present console where the code is running

 They are taken to train the model to identify faces and eyes respectively

+if the code is not working then you can contact me through the mail rkraj1452@gmail.com

+Thank you